Wildfowling is the hunting of a bird species such as ducks or geese for sport or food.

 Using lead shot is banned

 In Northern Ireland shooting with lead shot on or over wetlands is banned.
 Lead shot can poison water fowl like ducks, geese and swans.
 While feeding, birds swallow the spent lead shot, which has fallen onto the wetlands they inhabit.
 This damages a bird's nervous system, liver and kidneys.
-It also damages the gizzard preventing a bird from feeding.
+It also damages the gizzard stopping a bird from feeding.
 Many birds die after ingesting lead shot.